 There are so many good ones!
 For tech business commentary I like what Tom Foremsky does at the Silicon Valley Watcher, for the business side of social I enjoy Brian Solis’ blog and Jon Swartz keeps me updated on the big picture of tech.
 My less substantive blogs of choice for guilty pleasure would ValleyWag and Passive Aggressive Notes.
 For humor it’s Funny or Die, hands down, I frequently laugh myself to tears on that site.

-When she's not editing and scheduling posts or working with writers to make SEJ better, Kelsey Jones helps clients around the world grow their social media, content, and search marketing presence under her agency, MoxieDot.
+When she's not editing and scheduling posts, managing the Marketing Nerds podcast, or helping with events and webinars, Kelsey Jones helps clients around the world grow their social media, content, and search marketing presence under her agency, MoxieDot.
 She has been working in digital marketing since 2007 and journalism since 2004.
 Kelsey enjoys writing and consuming all kinds of content, both in digital and tattered paperback form.